Justin01Wu/WebApp/jersey2/Api_tips.md

 # API tips

 ## General rules:
-1. To make RESTful developer friendly, url should explain itself well
+1. To make RESTful developer friendly, URL should explain itself well
 1. Respect Restful naming conventions, don’t use verbs…
 1. Path parameter should always be Integer and a kind of PK, its prefix noun tell the meaning:
 	+ good example: /students/{studentId}/courses/{courseId}
 	+ bad example: /students/{studentId}/{courseId}
 	+ bad example: /students/{courseId}
 1. Don’t add string parameter into URLs path, reason
-	+ it will get trouble from apache kind of servers like tomcat when string has /
+	+ it will get trouble from Apache kind of servers like tomcat when string has /
-	+ even you do url encode,
+	+ even you do URL encode,
 	+ if you really want to do it, please double encode and double decode it.
 	+ It also have chance to fall into another API:  we have a/b/(c) and a/b/d.
 We have big trouble if string c is “d”
-1. To make UI easy mock api, query url should not be a part of single entity url
+1. To make UI easy mock API, query URL should not be a part of single entity url
-	+ for example: two API urls students and students/1234 will have a trouble to save mock data for UI
+	+ for example: two API URLs students and students/1234 will have a trouble to save mock data for UI
 	+ so better to use students and student/1234
 1. Http get, post and put should have exact same data structure
-	+ Ie. GET should return exact data structure of PUT and POST input
+	+ ie. GET should return exact data structure of PUT and POST input
-	+ output json can directly used for input json
+	+ output JSON can directly used for input JSON
 	+ But some fields should be read only: like createdTime, updatedBy, pk
 1. Try to make JSON structure flat, one Restful API should only focus on one entity
 	+ Creating huge complicated API response usually is a bad idea